-The following programs are available to families of young children on the autism spectrum living in Brisbane and South East Queensland.
+The following groups are available to families of young children on the autism spectrum living in Brisbane and South East Queensland.
 They are delivered by members of our multidisciplinary team including teachers & teacher aides, speech pathologists, occupational therapists and psychologists.

 Please note: Autism Queensland group program fees are charged under the Capacity Building – Improved Daily Living section of your NDIS Plan.
 If you do not have funding in this specific Support Category, please discuss with your NDIS Local Area Coordinator or phone the NDIS on 1800 800 110.

-Autism Queensland’s early childhood group programs provide intensive, evidence-informed services for children on the spectrum five years and under.
+Autism Queensland’s early childhood groups provide intensive, evidence-informed services for children on the spectrum five years and under.
 Each group contains a maximum of six children and is led by either a speech therapist, occupational therapist, or teacher supported by two program assistants.
 Input from other relevant professionals is provided on a weekly basis.

 Children attend for either two or three days during school terms.
-Most join the program at the beginning of the school year and attend for at least 12 months.
+Most join the group at the beginning of the school year and attend for at least 12 months.
 All children receive an individual assessment before their enrolment commences.
 Families and Autism Queensland early childhood staff jointly set your child’s goals for that term.
 These are reviewed at the end of each term and new ones set.
 This process continues throughout your child’s placement.

-Autism Queensland’s early childhood group programs:
+Autism Queensland’s early childhood groups:

 - Recognise the specific needs of young children with autism

 - Recognise parents are crucial members of the team who will help your child achieve success

 - Use the child’s individual strengths and interests to motivate learning and develop skills